naveeniitk/ml-projects/README.md

 ## Telco Customer Churn Prediction
 This project predicts customer churn for a telecommunications company using supervised machine learning models.
 The objective is to identify customers likely to stop using the service based on their demographics and usage behavior.

+Used SMOTE as the Telco Churn dataset contains a significant class imbalance: the number of customers who do **not** churn ("No") is much higher than those who do ("Yes").
+This imbalance can lead to models that perform well on accuracy but fail to correctly predict churners, resulting in poor recall.

 ---